Which hot sauces pair best with your (Easter) eggs?

 What you don’t want with your egg is a crazy amount of different flavors.
 Your egg shouldn’t lose its typical flavor and just taste like hot sauce.
 Some hot sauces have lots of fruit added, which can be great, but it also makes them sweet.
 That’s not the flavor you want for an egg.
 Also, very smokey flavors aren’t great with eggs as well, so sauces with a lot of chipotle in it are not the best combination.

 So now you know which hot sauces don’t pair well with your egg, but which hot sauces do?
 We always choose for ‘neutral’/basic/straight forward hot sauces with lots of natural flavors and without too many added flavors.
 You could think of the standard Tabasco in your cabinet, but this contains so much vinegar (80%) that your egg will get too sour quickly.
-Much better alternatives are Marie Sharp’s Mild and Hot Habanero hot sauces.
-A great Dutch alternative is the Tranquilizer by Raijmakers Heetmakers.
+You don’t want that, so below you will find our selection of the best hot sauces for egg:

 Besides fresh ingredients we always pick a sauce that is not too hot.
 For us that just doesn’t work with the soft character of a nice egg.
 Also, usually you eat this for breakfast or brunch and we just don’t like extremely hot sauces at that time of day.